microsoft/SmartHotel360-MixedReality/README.md

 # SmartHotel360
-During **Connect(); 2017** event this year we presented beautiful app demos using Xamarin and many features of Azure.
 This repository contains a mixed reality demo and reference application to show how to integrate the new mixed reality service **Azure Spatial Anchors** in a Unity project using the existing [SmartHotel360 IoT](https://github.com/Microsoft/SmartHotel360-IoT) demo.

 # SmartHotel360 Repos